Neorichi/domainWhisper/README.md

 # domainWhisper
-> Get the lastest domains registred from whoisds database (Python3 based)
+> Domain squatting with the latest domains registred worldwide using the whoisds database (Python3 based)

 ## Instalation